Telework Preparedness: Effectiveness in the Federal Government

-Unprecedented events such as the current health crisis surrounding the emergence of Covid-19 has brought to light the need for government organizations to have remote capabilities in place.
-These capabilities are critical to transition a workforce and management to a teleworking.
+Unprecedented events such as the current health crisis surrounding the emergence of Covid-19 have brought to light the need for government organizations to have remote capabilities in place.
+These capabilities are critical to transition a workforce and management to teleworking.

 In times of crisis, government organizations are often expected to continue running efficiently while maintaining productivity.
 A well-thought-out telework plan for your department or agency can ensure your office and team will continue operating without interruption regardless of location.

 When considering how to effectively implement telework for your department or agency it is important to take the time to consider the steps necessary to develop a thorough plan for success.

 Here are some ways we’ve seen our partner federal government departments and agencies increase effectiveness with telework.